ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 ### Mbed Tools - Mbed OS 6.y and newer

+Starting with version 6.x, Mbed OS is moving from Mbed CLI to a new build tool: <!--that has no proper name yet-->.
+It uses Ninja as a build system, and CMake to generate the build environment and manage the build process in a compiler-independent manner. <!--need better phrasing-->

+Mbed Tools parses the Mbed OS build configuration and outputs it to a format CMake can read.
+It also provides a use friendly interface to CMake and Ninja so you can configure, generte and execute builds with a single command.

+<span class="notes">**Note:** You'll still need Mbed CLI for older versions of Mbed OS (6.x and older).
+You can install both tools side by side.</span>

 ### Mbed CLI - Mbed OS 6.x and older

 We created the Mbed command-line tool (Mbed CLI), a Python-based tool, specifically for Mbed OS.
 For more information, see the [Mbed CLI page](../tools/developing-mbed-cli.html).